State Taxes at a Glance – Mississippi

 |Property Taxes||0.65% as a percentage of primary home|

 The state of Mississippi does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale, however they only have two tax brackets.

 The state of Mississippi does have a business income tax which is identical to the individual tax rate.
 Either 4.00% or 5.00%, depending on how much you make.

 In addition to the Corporate Business tax, Mississippi has a Franchise Tax.
 The Franchise Tax is assessed on $2.25 per $1,000 (or 0.25%) of the greater of capital invested or property values in this state.
 There is a minimum tax of $25 per entity.

 Note: Franchise tax effects the following entities

-Like many states, Mississippi has multiple tax rates.
-One at the state level and another at the local level.
-The state rate is 7.0% the average local rate is .07% (total average rate for Mississippi Sales Tax is 7.07%)
+Mississippi has the second highest states sales tax in the country (only second to California).
+They have two sales tax rates, one at the state level and another at the local level.
+The state rate is 7.0% the average local rate is .07% (total average rate for Mississippi Sales Tax is 7.07%).

-The average property tax rate for residential property in the state of Mississippi is 0.65%, making it a very inexpensive place to own property.
+Property Taxes in Mississippi – the average property tax rate for residential property in the state of Mississippi is 0.65%, making it a very inexpensive place to own property.

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three: